 - It’s not cheap or sufficient by itself to get you to a high German level.

 - Old-school review strategy that requires brute-force rather than using smarter ways to study like SRS.

 I’ve put together this list of over 130 resources that could help you to learn German.
 While I wouldn’t personally use Rocket German to study German, there are a number of resources that I would happily pay for.

-Pimsleur is a product I used to never recommend because I thought it was too expensive but they’ve added a subscription option that is very affordable.
+Pimsleur is a product I used to never recommend because I thought it was too expensive, but they’ve added a subscription option that is very affordable.
 Pimsleur is a bit different than other courses because they completely ignore grammar and focus on speaking and listening.
-Because of this, you’ll likely find some gaps in your grammar skills, but at the same time, improve your speaking and listening quicker than with most other resources.
+Because of this, you’ll likely find some gaps in your grammar skills, but you should improve your speaking and listening skills quicker than with most other resources.
 Read our full Pimsleur review.

-Lingodeer is an app much like Duolingo, but I think it’s quite a bit better.
+Babbel is an app much like Duolingo, but I think it’s quite a bit better.
 It’s got more structure, has better audio, and provides more thorough explanations than Duolingo.
 It teaches German in small digestible chunks with a variety of exercise types to practice what you’ve learned.
-There are also grammar explanations, clear audio recordings, and it’s all around solid.
-Best of all, it’s free to use.
+It’s an all-around solid course.
+We wrote a full review of Babbel here.

-I like that they do a good job of balancing the oral language with grammar.
+I like that they do a good job of balancing oral skills with grammar.
 This will give you a nice and solid foundation going forward.
-The language part of the Language and Culture Lessons are very well done.
-The clarity and depth there is excellent.
+The language part of the Language and Culture Lessons are also very well done; their clarity and depth are excellent.

 Unfortunately, the reliance on rote memorization to learn words is both repetitive and boring.
 For me, this is a deal-breaker.
 The audio lessons aren’t terrible or great, they’re just sort of average.
 You can find similar and better audio lessons from other sources for much less money.